ournameismud/gatsby-starter-craftcms-storybook/README.md

 API_BEARER=REPLACE_ME
 ```

-If craftql is setup correctly you should now be able to start queriying craft througb the graphql explorer.
+If craftql is setup correctly you should now be able to start querying craft though the graphql explorer.

 ### Storybook